-Additional functions/activities:

-Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency

-Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency iv.
+Specify: ٩d ditional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget iv.
 Oversight of FMS Entities.
 Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.